Alcohol and Aging Process

 - Whether he or she is at risk as a result of prenatal alcohol exposure; and

 - His or her general health status

-Alcohol and aging can produce detectable impairments in memory after only a few drinks and, as the number of alcohol increases, so does the degree of impairment.
+Alcohol and aging can produce detectable impairments in memory after only a few drinks and as the number of alcohol increases, so does the degree of impairment.
 Large quantities of alcohol, especially when consumed quickly and on an empty stomach, can produce an alcohol blackout, or an interval of time for which the intoxicated person cannot recall key details of events or even entire events.

 Alcohol And Aging Can Make Vital Organs Weaker

 Your body might also experience other age-related changes that increase the risks associated with drinking.
 Your eyesight and hearing may deteriorate; your reflexes might slow.
-These kinds of changes can make you feel dizzy, high, or intoxicated even after drinking only a small amount.
-As a result, older people are more likely to have alcohol-related falls, automobile collisions, or other kinds of accidents.
+These changes can make you feel dizzy, high, or intoxicated even after drinking only a small amount.
+As a result, older people are more likely to have alcohol-related falls, automobile collisions, or other accidents.
 Drinking can also worsen many medical conditions common among older people, such as high blood pressure and ulcers.

 Alcohol And Aging Can Affect Your Heart

 Red wine has polyphenols and antioxidants that may help your cholesterol level and protect your blood vessels.
 If you drink it in moderation (about one glass a day), some studies show it might be good for your heart.
 But too much can lead to an abnormal heartbeat and high blood pressure.
 So if you don’t drink, this isn’t a good reason to start.